 The pre-clinical physical examination shall include a complete physical examination administered by a certified nurse practitioner or physician with verified evidence of the following: current negative tuberculin skin test (PPD) within previous 12 months (if the PPD test is positive or the student has a history of a positive PPD, a chest x-ray or QuantiFERON Gold TB test is required); immunization for diphtheria, tetanus, and pertussis within the previous ten years; immunization for measles, mumps, rubella, and varicella OR documented laboratory immunity.
 Influenza vaccine is required each year for the current flu season.
 The deadline date to receive the influenza vaccine is October 15.
-In addition, students are required to submit proof of Hepatitis B immunization or sign a declination form.
+In addition, students are required to submit proof of Hepatitis B immunization or sign a declination form and proof of fully vaccinated Covid status.